saifiimuhammad/FastFood-LandingPage/README.md

 # FastFood-LandingPage

-Welcome to the **FastFood-Landing-Page** repository!
+Welcome to the **FastFood-LandingPage** repository!
 This project showcases a dynamic and engaging landing page for a fictional fast food restaurant.
 Crafted with HTML, CSS, and JavaScript, this repository demonstrates the fusion of front-end technologies to create an attractive and interactive web presence for the restaurant.

 ## Features